-Jim Sterling: Your entire plan counted on me being an arrogant, utter bastard.
+Jim Sterling: Your entire plan depended on me being a self-serving, utter bastard.
 Nathan Ford: Yeah, that's a stretch.

-One episode revolves around the team working with Nate's ex-wife, Maggie.
+That episode revolves around the team working with Nate's ex-wife, Maggie.
 She points out a flaw in his plan: you can't just make people do what you want them to.
-The team reacts with surprise, horror, and amusement to this objection, "that's what we do"
+Nate is a little embarrassed, and the team react with amusement to this objection, "that's what we do"

 Spike uses this to good effect in the episode "The Yoko Factor".
 Knowing the personalities and temperament of each character, he casually plants information with each of them to turn them on each other.
 He does it in a way that's particularly ingenious: he relies on their own expectations of him to lead the characters into "discovering" the false rumors for themselves... so that each of them thinks it was their own idea.

 YMMV on whether it counts as "ingenious" - the fight lasted less than an episode, and directly led them to the idea which helped them destroy the season's Big Bad.
 If it was a Batman Gambit, it wasn't a very good one.

 Giles pulls one on Buffy in "Faith, Hope & Trick" to get her to reveal what happened when she killed Angel back in "Becoming Part 2".
 By asking her under the pretext of needing information to create a binding spell to prevent Acathla from being re-awakened, Giles eventually gets her to admit the painful truth without questioning his motives in asking.

 Willow:...I really could help with that binding spell.

 Giles in Season 6.
 The magic Willow stole from him tapped into what humanity was left in her.
 As a result Willow senses the pain of all human beings.
 And her reaction is to try to wipe out all life on Earth.
 However, this also gives Xander the opportunity to get through to her and talk her down.